 - Marietta City Branch: From the main line in Marietta through the city to a connection with the Marietta & Cincinnati Railroad in Harmer.

-The C&M eventually became a part of the Pennsylvania Railroad’s Marietta Branch (PRR).
-In 1968, the PRR merged with the New York Central (NYC) to form the Penn Central Railroad (PC).5 In 1976, PC became part of Conrail and on May 1, 1976, the last train rolled over the line from Marietta to Dover.
+In 1968, the PRR merged with the New York Central (NYC) to form the Penn Central Railroad (PC), which became a part of Conrail in 1976.
+5 Declaring the line surplus with little originating traffic, the last train rolled over the Marietta Branch between Marietta and Dover on May 1.

-On June 18, 1986, regular service to Cumberland and the mines ended when a bulk transfer facility on Woodlawn Avenue in Cambridge was constructed.5 6 Ammonium nitrate was unloaded at the new facility and shipped by truck to the mining site.
-Occasionally, oversized equipment, such as boom components for the last drag line to be built at the Muskingum Mine, would be transferred by flatcar.
-The last train to Cumberland was a small diesel switcher engine for the Muskingum Electric Railway in October 1993.
+The B&O ended regular service between Cambridge and Cumberland ended on June 18, 1986, after a bulk transfer facility for the Muskingum Mine at Woodlawn Avenue in Cambridge was built.
+5 6 The nitrate was then shipped by truck to the mining site.
+Occasionally, oversized equipment, such as boom components for the last dragline to be built at the Muskingum Mine, would be transferred by flatcar.
+The last train to Cumberland, to deliver a small diesel switcher engine for the Muskingum Electric Railway, ran in October 1993.

-A handful of trains operated to Derwent, serving BSI, until 1998 when a flood destroyed some track south of Byesville.5 CSX, the B&O’s ultimate successor, attempted to abandon the line from Byesville to Cumberland in 1999.
-In order to maintain railroad service for BSI, the Cambridge-Guernsey Community Improvement Corporation was formed and purchased the CSX line from Byesville south to Derwent in 2000.
-Reconstruction of the line began in late 2001 and was completed by the end of the year.
+Some trains continued to operate to BSI in Derwent until 1998 when a flood destroyed some track south of Byesville.
+5 CSX, the B&O’s ultimate successor, attempted to abandon the line between Byesville to Cumberland in 1999.
+In order to maintain railroad service for BSI, the Cambridge-Guernsey Community Improvement Corporation was formed and purchased the line between Byesville and Derwent in 2000.
+Repairs to the line were finished in late 2001.
 Ownership of the rail line eventually passed to Byesville Scenic Trails.

-The Byesville Scenic Railway was formed in 2006 to operate an excursion train from Byesville south to Pleasant City.5 The railroad began work to reopen an additional 7.5 miles of line from Pleasant City to Cumberland and eventually to The Wilds, a large wild animal preserve on former strip mine land operated on by Central Ohio Coal.
-On August 21, 2011, a notice to suspend passenger operations was passed down from the track owner, Byesville Scenic Trails.3 After reopening briefly, operations were once again suspended in April 2012.4
+The Byesville Scenic Railway (BS) was formed in 2006 to operate an excursion train between Byesville and Pleasant City.
+5 The BS began work to reopen an additional 7½ miles of line from Pleasant City to Cumberland with the goal to connect to The Wilds, a large wild animal preserve on former Central Ohio Coal strip mine land.